MicrosoftDocs/bot-docs/articles/provision-and-publish-a-bot.md

 > [!IMPORTANT]
 > Python bots can't be deployed to a resource group that contains Windows services or bots.
 > However, multiple Python bots can be deployed to the same resource group.
-> Create other services, such as LUIS or QnA Maker, in a different resource group.
+> Create other services, such as Cognitive Services, in a different resource group.

 ### Azure resources